 What`s new in chronic lymphocytic leukemia research and treatment?

-There are many studies of chronic lymphocytic leukemia (CLL) being done in labs and in clinical trials around the world.
+Many studies of chronic lymphocytic leukemia (CLL) are being done in labs and in clinical trials around the world.

 Genetics of chronic lymphocytic leukemia